Learn

 Every crypto sale, swap, and spend is a taxable event.
 Here's a comprehensive guide to crypto taxes — what's taxable, how to report, and mistakes to avoid.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 The IRS treats cryptocurrency as property, not currency.
-That means nearly every transaction — selling, trading, spending, and even receiving crypto; can create a taxable event.
+That means nearly every transaction — selling, trading, spending, and even receiving crypto — can create a taxable event.
 The rules are complicated, the reporting requirements are strict, and the penalties for getting it wrong are real.
 Here's everything you need to know about crypto taxes in 2024, 2025, and 2026.

 Cryptocurrency is taxed as property by the IRS.
 When you sell, trade, or spend crypto, you owe capital gains tax on the difference between what you paid (cost basis) and what it was worth at the time of the transaction.
 Short-term gains (held under one year) are taxed at your ordinary income rate (up to 37%), while long-term gains (held over one year) are taxed at preferential rates of 0%, 15%, or 20%.

 Since IRS Notice 2014-21, cryptocurrency has been classified as property for federal tax purposes.
-This means it follows the same rules as stocks, real estate, and other capital assets; not the rules for foreign currency.
+This means it follows the same rules as stocks, real estate, and other capital assets, not the rules for foreign currency.
 Every time you dispose of crypto (sell, trade, spend, or gift above the exclusion), you need to calculate whether you had a gain or loss.

 This classification has massive implications.
 Swapping one cryptocurrency for another isn't like exchanging euros for dollars; it's a taxable event, just like selling stock and buying a different stock.
 Many crypto users have been caught off guard by this.